Upplication/icons/README.md

 # Upplication Icons
 This is the collection of icons used by Upplication in our dashboard and/or landing page.
+Live demo available at http://upplication.github.io/icons

 ## Usage